If you’re reding this article, you likely want to know what is a prenup agreement.

-Prenuptial agreements are often misunderstood and get a bad reputation.
-Some people think that signing a prenup makes you more likely to get a divorce because you’re already preparing for a divorce even before marriage!
+A prenuptial agreement is often misunderstood and gets a bad reputation.
+Some people think that engaging an attorney who drafts prenuptial agreements makes you more likely to get a divorce because you’re already preparing for a divorce even before marriage!
 Other people think that prenups are only for rich people who have much to lose in case of a divorce.
 In fact, both statements are untrue.
 There is no conclusive evidence indicating that people with prenups are more likely to get a divorce.
 And, every couple entering a marriage should have a prenup.

 The truth of the matter is this: a prenuptial agreement is a good thing to have because it gives you the opportunity to have a heart-to-heart discussion of 1) what assets and debts you have and 2) how you want to manage your assets and debts moving forward.
 Talking about money can be uncomfortable but it’s better to get these things out in the open before you get married.